ManueleDentello/OAuth2-server/README.md

 1. User registration
 3. Get Authorization Code
 4. Get Token
-5. Get Access to Protected Resource
+5. Get Access to Protected Resource (the username)

 This section will outline how each of these requests ought to be formatted to successfully go through.